eliweissler/sircuitenum/README.md

 # sircuitenum
 A library for enumerating superconducting circuits.

-The code and documentation will be migrated from https://github.com/combes-group by mid November 2024
+The code and documentation will be migrated from https://github.com/combes-group by early December 2024